GTSinger/GTSinger/README.md

 ✅ Releases the full dataset.

-🔲 Release the processed data and instructions for training StyleSinger.
+🔲 Release the processed data and checkpoints for StyleSinger.

 🔲 Further refine the French, Japanese, Korean, Italian, and Russian annotations.